Skip to Content

 i

 In the case of caulking a shower, being equipped with the right tools for the job will make things quick and efficient.
 To seal a shower, you will need a few items, many of which you probably already have on hand.
+To be ready for anything, you will need caulk removal tools like a box cutter, silicone caulk remover, and a joint scraper.
 For keeping a clean, smooth sealant area, you will require painter’s tape and a caulking gun.

 Once you have cleared the shower seams of old debris, pick up a tube of caulk and get sealing!
-To finish off your DIY shower repair, smooth it with a tool — or a wet finger — and wipe away the residue with a gloved hand or a paper towel.
+To finish off your DIY shower repair, smooth it with a tool — or a wet finger — and wipe away residue with a gloved hand or a paper towel.

 1. Unhinge old caulk.
-First, use your box cutter to make a line down the center of the old caulk.
+First, use your box cutter to make a line down the centre of the old caulk.
 Do this slowly to protect the shower lining or tub from being scratched or damaged.

 2. Remove the previous sealant by using a gloved hand to pull away the remaining sealant.
 Use a joint scraper or caulk remover to unhinge any pesky residue.